neelriyer/neelriyer.github.io/_posts/2020-06-28-Mealkit-Food-Demand-Forecasting.md

 # Other Approaches

-I’ll be looking at XGBoost, Random Forest Regressor and LightGBM.
+XGBoost, Random Forest Regressor and LightGBM.
 How do they perform relative to a neural network?

 I will be using more or less the same data that the neural network used.
 Fastai has excellent pre-processing methods already built in.